asiajo/Web-Browser/README.md

 # Web-Browser

-Very simple web browser.
+Very simple web browser for Android devices.
 You can go to selected page, go back and forward.

 first open